symbioticfi/periphery/README.md

 ## ⚠️ Disclaimer: This code is going through audits.
 It is NOT intended for a production use yet.

-## Symbiotic

-**Symbiotic is a shared security protocol enabling decentralized networks to control and customize their own multi-asset restaking implementation.**
+**[Symbiotic Protocol](https://symbiotic.fi) is an extremely flexible and permissionless shared security system.**

+This repository contains Symbiotic Periphery contracts:

+- Default Collateral Migrator - to withdraw an underlying asset and deposit it to a vault in one transaction

 ## Technical Documentation